-Your hotel concierge or manager is there to answer your questions, make reservations, recommend restaurants and send faxes.
-Do not hesitate to ask for laundry service, ordering-in food, where to buy bus or Metro tickets – directions to WICE.
+Your hotel concierge or manager is there to answer your questions, make reservations, and recommend restaurants.
+Do not hesitate to ask for directions, food delivery, or laundry service.
 The hotel may even offer internet access or tell you where to find it.
-See our hotel recommendations for a list of conveniently located accommodation.

 The recommended site for visitors to Paris is the Paris Tourist Office.
 The Mairie de Paris (Paris City Hall) has an English version of their site for additional information.
 To find your way around using public transport; Metro, RER or bus, visit the RATP website.

 There is a Starbucks on Rue St. Dominique that provides Wi-Fi with drink purchase.
-Check for availability at the American University of Paris computer and internet facilities.
 Many hotels also provide Wi-Fi access.

 The Euro (€) (rates vary daily www.xe.com) is divided into 100 centimes.
 The most cost-effective way to obtain Euros is through your home bank’s ATM card.
 Use any of the ATM machines in Paris to debit your home account.
 You will need a four-digit PIN code.
 For larger purchases, it is often more cost-effective and more convenient to use your credit card – VISA is the most widely accepted, MasterCard is gaining ground.
 Check with your bank regarding fees on overseas purchases.